Clear Roles And Specialized Training

 Short-term volunteering, when managed properly and conducted with the right intentions, can be just as effective as longer term volunteering.
 The world needs more people who are aware of global and local contexts and issues, and have the drive to want to do something good.

 For further reading on whether short-term volunteering can have an impact, read this blog post.

 WHERE DOES YOUR MONEY GO

-Since we opened our doors in 1997 GVI has spent over 65% of all funds directly on our projects.
+Since we opened our doors in 1998 GVI has spent over 65% of all funds directly on our projects.
 It is our mission to support field operations in the long term.
 Rather than abandon programs that recruit fewer volunteers we strategically invest from our fully staffed sites to help maintain our presence across the globe.

-The remaining 35% that is not directly invested in our programs covers the cost of volunteer recruitment, the operations of our head offices, and the support of projects indirectly through the GVI Charitable Trust.
+The remaining 35% that is not directly invested in our programs covers the cost of volunteer recruitment, the operations of our head offices, and the support of projects indirectly through the GVI Charitable Programs.
 Our offices are of vital importance to ensure the safety and well-being of all our volunteers and our charity is an essential tool for providing financial support to our ongoing efforts.